shilangyu/rust-regex-systemf/ProgressTracking/JournalMarcin.md

 # Week 3

 - Finish changes to HIR and add tests
-- Add Lookarounds to AST with tests
+- Add look-arounds to AST with tests
+- Parse look-behinds into AST
+- Reject look-behinds containing capture groups